 Birthing a baby takes a lot of energy, endurance, willpower, tears, and love.
 It’s hard work!
 Even for women who want a medicated birth, you’re not just going to arrive at the hospital and receive an epidural.
 Sorry to burst that bubble.
 Every laboring woman needs a support person to rub her back, encourage her when she reaches her breaking point, and remind her that she’s amazing!
 Many pregnant women have a partner, mom, mother-in-law, sister, or best friend already lined up to fill that supportive role.

-Let’s ask my friend Jen, a birth professional from Cocoon Birth, about the difference between the level of support a loved one and a doula can provide.
+Let’s ask my friend Jen, a midwife, about the difference between the level of support a loved one and a doula can provide.
 “A doula is specially trained to understand the physiology of birth.
 She has expertise in a variety of support strategies and a solid grounding in the latest evidence-based practice.
 She is actually a support for your partner or mom as well as for you and can help your family feel more confident and comfortable in their part of the birth team.”

 So to answer the question posed above, I’d say unless your support person is willing to throw on a “Labor & Delivery Support Team” shirt and hold your leg up while you’re pushing, you might want to consider hiring a doula.